 middle of copyright enforcement actions against easily duplicated/forged

-^ Again: the first copy of a book you care enough about to annotate is likely to be a keeper, so we're probably talking a bit of "book evangelism" here --through repurchases and re-drafts of your original comments.
+^ Again: the first copy of a book you care enough about to annotate is likely to be a keeper, so we're probably talking a bit of "book evangelism" here --through purchasing additional copies and doing re-drafts of your original comments.

 This be the "paperless" era?

 You might recall that we're now supposed to be living well into a "paperless" future.
 Instead, we've been buying stationery by the case instead of the ream.
-A big break for paper has come as the desktop printer industry finally breaks ranks on the per-page cost of ink.
+A big break for paper came when the desktop printer industry finally broke ranks on the per-page cost of ink.
 (I suppose that 24/7 Postal service is too much to wish for.)

-* There've been a number of titles like the seminal "The Annotated Alice^" (by Martin Gardner) for classic titles which could benefit from informed, entertaining commentary and guidance.
-The genre existed before Gardner's magnum opus (or they amounted to "The Annotated ____").
-We own an 1845 edition of Rev. Milman's "Gibbon's Rome" --a reboot of Edward Gibbon's 1776-1788 "The Decline and Fall of the Roman Empire" with its ample footnoting.
+* There've been a number of works like the seminal "The Annotated Alice^" (by Martin Gardner), for classic titles which could benefit from informed, entertaining commentary and guidance.
+Before Gardner's book they may have amounted to "The Annotated ____", but without so declaring.
+We own an 1845 edition of Rev. Milman's "Gibbon's Rome" --a reboot of Edward Gibbon's 1776-1788 "The Decline and Fall of the Roman Empire", but with ample footnoting.
 Such clarification and backgrounding for old terms, implicit assumptions, concepts and turns of phrase are most welcome.

 ^The Annotated Alice places Gardner's comments at the end of each chapter, whereas Milman's footnotes are on the same page (as are Witold Rybczynski's) --which is far more user friendly.
-Consequently, and except for reading through the original text, the PDF copy of The Annotated Alice that I have is not usable.
-It was probably meant to hotlink back and forth, but that utility doesn't work.
+Consequently, and except for reading through the original text, the PDF copy of The Annotated Alice that I have is not very usable.
+Gardner's comments were probably meant to hotlink back and forth, but that utility doesn't work.
 (I'm using a year 2014 version 6.2+ of "Foxit" reader and my PDF copy of Alice is dated 2006.)

-My on-going, real world anchor in appended comments is via traveling folios of 3-D print pairs which the Stereoscopic Society of America has been sending around the United States by Post for almost 100 years (35 of them on my watch).
+My on-going, real world, anchoring experience --in appending comments to another person's work --is via traveling folios of 3-D print pairs, which the Stereoscopic Society of America has been sending around the United States by Post for almost 100 years (35 of them on my watch).
 These traditionally formatted, often artistically executed "view cards" --the kind which fit into a classic "parlor stereoscope", have a subject or scene on the front and a description/legend on the back.
 At each stop our members contribute comments, much in the vein I'm suggesting here for books --onto each view's protective sleeve, provided flap and/or into the folio's notebook (which is for our more extended comments).
-I'm so steeped in this practice that it's only with effort --that I resist looking behind framed paintings to see if there might be some kind of a legend on their versos as well. :-)
+I'm so steeped in this practice that it's only with effort --that I resist lifting and looking behind framed paintings to see if there might be some kind of a legend on their versos as well. :-)

---Anthony Grafton (Princeton) discussed how assiduously books use to be read --"pen in hand" for annotations or with "copy book" in hand: serious reading.
-I agree with Grafton that today's computers and e-book readers (like the Kindle system) can amount to the same intensity --as we juggle and struggle between open windows, other sources, keyword searches, "saves"/download folders, and even digital "Post-a-Notes" which stay on a screen/page.
+--Anthony Grafton (of Princeton) discussed how assiduously books use to be read --"pen in hand" for annotations and/or entries in a "copy book".
+This be serious reading.
+I agree with Grafton that today's computers and e-book readers (like the Kindle system) can amount to the same intensity --as we juggle and struggle between open windows, other sources, keyword searches, "saves"/organizing download folders, and even digital "Post-a-Notes" (which stay on a reader's screen/page).
 But I also agree that today's readers skim/p.

-The first segment in that TBOOK program (with Mary Ann Wolf) suggested that the displacement of printed books by e-book and Internet web pages depletes the focus, good reading habits and expectations we use to cultivate by reading printed pages --that the typical digital reading grist, the HTML links and the styles we encounter, can lead to a "grasshopper mind".
+The first segment in that TBOOK PODcast (with Mary Ann Wolf) suggested that the displacement of printed books by e-book and Internet web pages depletes the focus, good reading habits and expectations we use to cultivate by reading printed pages --that the typical digital reading grist, the HTML links and the styles we encounter, cultivates a "grasshopper mind".
 (Nice term :-)

 (^^The establishment tried to foist Hillary on us --didn't work.
-We got Trump.)
-(Eee-yuu: talk about déclassé!)
+We got --arghhh-- Trump.)